• Skip to primary navigation

 • If using boneless, skinless chicken breasts, boil, drain and shred.

-• Stir in shredded chicken.
-Add cream cheese and stir until melted.
-Stir in half & half.
+• Fold in shredded chicken.
+Add cream cheese, stirring until melted.
+Stir in half & half cream (½ cup-1 cup, as needed).
 Add cilantro.
 Stir well.

-• Serve with cornbread or corn chips.
-Can be topped with avocado and cheese.
+• Serve with cornbread, rice or tortilla chips.
+Can be topped with avocado and cheese (see topping suggestions in post).

 Video